Your resource for pregnancy related health information

 Dietary Choline for Vegetarians and Vegans

 Vegans have a harder time accumulating enough dietary choline, as most sources are animal based...but it can be done!
-I'm not a practitioner that believes everyone should be paleo, I think all foods have a place in the diet.
-I am also not a practitioner that is going to try and changes someone's philosophy on diet.
-My job is to make sure that you are able to maintain a healthy nutritional density with your beliefs.
+I'm not a practitioner that believes everyone should be paleo, all foods have a place in the diet.
+I am also not a practitioner that is going to try and change someone's philosophy on diet.
+My job is to make sure that you can maintain a healthy nutritional density with your beliefs.